stephanmoschinsky/market-entry-dach-playbook/03-business-unit-launch-checklist.md

 ## 2. Operating Model

-- [ ] Clear scope of responsibility for the local unit
+- [ ] Clear scope of responsibility with defined decision rights for the local unit.
 - [ ] Budget ownership assigned locally
 - [ ] Decision rights documented (what is local vs central)
 - [ ] Weekly execution cadence fixed